 Our mission continued to expand under the musical direction of Thomas E. Lerew in 2015-16 and Dr. Elliot Jones from 2017-2019.
 Highlights included the first Tucson performances in decades of Arthur Honegger’s masterwork, King David, at Temple Emanu-El, and pieces by celebrated Tucson area composers Daniel Asia and Gerald Near.

 One of the goals of ARS is to entertain, educate, and enhance the musical vitality of Tucson with free concerts that also benefit local non-profit organizations.

 Those community concerts include performances at: Tucson Museum of Art during TMA’s 2019 SundAZe Family Day, San Xavier Mission for the Patronato’s effort to restore this historic landmark, University of Arizona for the dedication of the Helen S. Schaefer Poetry Center, the Arizona-Sonora Desert Museum for the dedication of the Harris Hawk Sculpture, the Fox Theater for Interfaith Community Services “Music for the Soul,” Carondelet Hospice Holiday “Tree of Memories” event, and the annual Music and Memories concert sponsored by the Academy for Cancer Awareness.

-ARS has performed for more than 1,800 students from Tucson area Title 1 schools at the Berger Performing Arts Center through a partnership with Act One – a not-for-profit organization that engages students from underserved schools in arts learning opportunities.
-Act One has selected ARS as its only choral arts partner.
-ARS also provides Culture Passes to many of our concerts, offering many people the opportunity to experience live choral performances.
+ARS has performed for more than 1,900 students from Tucson area Title 1 schools at the Berger Performing Arts Center through a partnership with Act One – a not-for-profit organization that engages students from underserved schools in arts learning opportunities.
+ARS has also provided Culture Passes to many of our concerts, offering many people the opportunity to experience live choral performances.

 AZPM Classical 90.5 regularly broadcasts ARS holiday concerts as part of its Community Concert Series, making the ensemble’s diverse choral repertoire available to Arizona radio listeners as well as people around the world via streaming audio.